 Today's neural voices handle context, emotional nuance, multilingual code switching, and natural prosody at a level that's genuinely difficult to distinguish from human speech in blind tests.
 The technology that cost millions to develop a decade ago is now available for free.
 Which is exactly why FreeTTS exists.

 Not all TTS voices are created equal.
 In fact, they're created in totally different ways, and understanding the differences helps you pick the right one for what you're trying to do.
-Here's the breakdown.

 The old guard.
 Built by recording a person saying predetermined words and syllables, then stitching those recordings together.
 They work, but they sound like a GPS from 2008.
 You know the type.
 Every word lands with the same flat energy regardless of context.